nwicki/SMGP-2021/README.md

 We did not try to register the scanned face but there is no obvious reason why our pipeline wouldn't work with our own scans.

+Find the scanned faces in the zip file: `bonus-task-1.zip`

 ### Bonus Task 2

 **Worked on by:** Pascal Chang